 Focus of the sub-projects

-The project will analyse opportunities and obstacles in optimising the use of facilities.
+The project will analyse opportunities and obstacles in optimising the use of premises.
 There are obstacles relating to incentives, legislation and rules, but they are also in the form of the social norms and habits of users, producers, sellers and lessors.
 Fresh ideas and control mechanisms are needed, as well as clear communication of good examples and practical experiences.
 Concrete solutions are required to address the technical, legal and political aspects.

 Technology to increase shared mobility already exists or will be developed and is not seen as an obstacle for improvement.
 The main obstacles are business models and customer behaviour.
 How can individuals, companies, municipalities and the public sector start to increase the exent to which passenger and freight transport solutions are shared?
 What value does mobility create in society?
 How can we achieve this from a resource effectiveness perspective?